 Don’t forget to add a few fairy mushrooms under the thyme for a pop of color.

-Or maybe hang a lantern shaped bead on one of the handrails to light the way.
+And hang a fairy wind chime or lantern-shaped bead on one of the handrails to guide the way.

 The possibilities are endless.
 Just let your imagination run wild.

-I hope this project inspired you to reduce, reuse and recycle those plastic cups.
-It’s a great way to teach our kids to take something that would normally get thrown away and find a fun way to reuse it and protect the planet too.
+I hope this project inspired you to reduce, reuse and recycle those plastic cups or containers.
+It’s a great way to teach our kids to take something that would normally get thrown away and find a fun way to reuse it and protect the planet.
 Small efforts can make a huge difference!